npm/cacache/README.md

 Arbitrary metadata to be attached to the inserted key.

-##### `clobber`

-Default: false

-If true, this insertion will overwrite the existing content in case of a race.
-Note that in general, content digests are treated as absolute identifiers for all content data, and verified both on insertion and extraction, so cacache assumes it doesn't need to touch anything that was already written.

-If false, will likely prevent race conditions where cache contents might already be in the process of being read when the new cache content is renamed, causing serious errors for running processes.

 ##### `digest`

 If present, the pre-calculated digest for the inserted content.
 If this option